- Hypopigmentation can occur in people of all races but is most noticeable in individuals with darker skin

 Another common manifestation of hypopigmentation is vitiligo.
 A person with vitiligo has areas on their body that appear much whiter than average.

-While statistics on vitiligo vary greatly, it’s estimated that between 35 and 70 million people worldwide live with it.
+While statistics on vitiligo vary greatly, it’s estimated that over 35 million people worldwide live with it.

 “Vitiligo is an autoimmune disorder in which the body’s immune system attacks one’s own pigment producing cells, or melanocytes, and destroys them, resulting in depigmented patches on the skin,” says Evans.
 These depigmented patches vary widely in size and location from one person to another, but commonly occur in areas around the mouth, nose, and eyes.
 Early greying or whitening of hair can also occur on affected areas.